aclevername/kustomize-playground/README.md

 Inside `base` you will find an nginx deployment.
 Using Kustomize we can make a series of changes and additions to this base deployment.
-The `staging` folder swaps the deployment to use a staging image, as well as scaling the replicas down.
-The `prod` folder scales the replicas up and swaps the image to use a pinned version.
+The `staging` folder swaps the deployment to use a staging image, scales the replicas, adds a configmap and secret.
+The `prod` folder does the same, but with different params more suitable for prod.

+To give this a go run `kubectl apply -k prod/`

 ## patchesStrategicMerge
 patchesStrategicMerge is a way of patching an existing value inside the base